Icarus

 Our Propulsion team is hard at work this year to design, cast, and test a solid rocket motor that will fly in the Theseus airframe.
 This involves heavy collaboration with Purdue’s own Zucrow Laboratories.

-Our Guidance, Navigation, & Control team is working to downsize their Zephyrus 6-DoF attitude control demonstrator to become flight ready in the future.
+Our Guidance, Navigation, & Control team is working to downsize their attitude control technology to become flight ready in the future.
+They are planning to create a roll control system to stabilize the spin of a rocket during flight.
 This will involve mechanical redesign to downscale the current prototype.
+They are also developing GNC systems to orient high altitude balloons for our Hapsis Program.

 Hapsis